Description

 Researchers should respect the following rights statement:

-The publisher and rights holder of this work is AGBAR.
+The publisher and rights holder of this work is VEOLIA.
 To the extent possible under law, the publisher has waived all rights to these data and has dedicated them to the Public Domain (CC0 1.0).
 Users may copy, modify, distribute and use the work, including for commercial purposes, without restriction.

 GBIF Registration